KarmaPenny/ColeCast/README.md

 # ColeCast
-ColeCast lets you control your home theater PC (HTPC) with your smartphone over the local network.
+ColeCast lets you control your HTPC with your smartphone over the local network.

 ## Setup